Pedagogy for Learning About Products of Science & Technology (or ‘STEM’)

 World –> Sign: ‘Science’ Products

-As indicated by the above model, science & technology/engineering processes are reciprocal, each influencing the other – and, so, have similarities.
+As indicated by the above model, science & technology/engineering processes are reciprocal – each influencing the other – and, so, have similarities.
 Nevertheless, it seems helpful to think of them as being somewhat different – with ‘science’ mainly focused on generating products like laws & theories, as explained in the video at right/below.
-For example, a solid (e.g., ice) can change ‘state’ to a liquid (e.g., liquid water) and then a gas (e.g., invisible water vapour in the air) because of the ‘particle theory‘ – which can explain the above changes of state (e.g., ice -> liquid water) because particles can separate from each other as they they gain heat energy.
+For example, a solid (e.g., ice) can change ‘state’ to a liquid (e.g., liquid water) and then a gas (e.g., invisible water vapour in the air), which can be explained in terms of the ‘particle theory‘ – in that, for example, in liquid –> gas changes, particles can separate from each other as they they gain heat energy.

 Sign –> World: ‘Engineering’ Products

 Again, as indicated in the above model, ‘science’ & ‘technology’/’engineering’ co-affect each other, suggesting they can have similar products.
 However, very broadly, some evidence suggests that engineers mainly aim to generate phenomena of the ‘World’ that hadn’t existed.
 As noted in the video at right/below, generating new products & services often is not straightforward, however, often requiring much ‘trial-and-error.’
 This can create compromises.
 Many engineering products, such as cell phones, are appreciated by many people – although there may be some harms linked to them.
 But, such technologies often are worth learning about, including in terms of science knowledge used to develop them – like the particle theory explaining hot air balloons.

 Science Education Subjects